AKHILCHANDRAN19/FLASK-API-WM-REMOVER/README.md

 ---

-Yes!
-Since your app is built with Flask, you should add a **"Web Interface"** section in your `README.md` to highlight how users can access and use the app through a browser.
-Here's how you can structure it:

----

 ## 🌐 Web Interface

 This tool includes a **Flask-based web interface**, allowing users to **upload images, remove watermarks, and download the processed images—all from their browser!**